-See Figure 1 for a screenshot of a typical Geany session.
-Notice how the side panel is showing the integrated file browser.
+After completing these configuration step, the side panel includes an integrated file browser.
 You can display the file browser by clicking on the Files tab at the top of the sidebar.
 If the Files tab is not visible, you may need to click on the small right/left arrows at either side of the tabs (see Figure 1).
 Double-clicking on a file in the file browser will open the file in a new tab.
-Notice how two tabs are opened: one for the PyMTL design file and the other for the PyMTL test harness.
+Notice how two tabs are opened: one for the C header file and the other for the C source file.
 Also notice how Geany automatically performs syntax highlighting for various programming languages.
-Feel free to set the font family and size based on your own personal preference by choosing Edit > Preferences from the menu, clicking the Interface tab, and changing the font listed next to Fonts: Editor.